siddheshgunjal/slackker/README.md

 #

 ## Citation :page_facing_up:
-Please cite slackker in your publications if this is useful for your research.
+Please cite slackker in your publications if this is useful for your project/research.
 Here is an example BibTeX entry:
 ```BibTeX
 @misc{siddheshgunjal2023slackker,
   title={slackker},